transcom/mymove-docs/docs/adrs/0080-api-versioning-based-on-test-run.md

 >
 > Cons: Repetitive code.
 Naming questions arise, in order to delineate the new from the old.
 Difficulty when dealing with more complicated services, especially when we use a service in another service.

-Through this test run, we realized that the flagging system had an additional con in that it was obfuscating complexity and enabling folks to potentially misuse the flag.
-The default behavior also made it so that all existing tests that used a given service would have been updated to leverage the new versioned service.
+Through this test run, we realized that the flagging system had an additional con.
+It obfuscated complexity and enabled the flag to be misused.
+If you take a look at the [example PR](https://github.com/transcom/mymove/compare/0c4be3b...8ad4aed#diff-a2ee24d035b334c22da8c32ee512e2ec1308300bc7b80f0e9f466d13e997dd49) for this suggested option you'll see that the default behavior of the service is to call the v2 service when the flag is not set.
+This meant that all tests would likely need to have this flag set in some obfuscated initialization code while still making the flag overridable.
+This added additional complexity and made it so that we could theoretically add a conditional for the flag throughout our codebase.
+This opens the possibility for code to branch out in a myriad of ways even when we only wanted this functionality to be used in a specific way.
+The way that we introduced the flag was also a bit questionable.
+We added it to the app context which was bringing http/routing concerns to the app context which should probably remain separated.

 Because of these findings we decided to go with a new option.